Crewe: Culture

 Crewe Heritage Centre is located in the old LMS railway yard for Crewe railway station.
 The museum has three signal boxes and an extensive miniature railway with steam, diesel and electric traction.
 The most prominent exhibit of the museum is the British Rail Class 370 Advanced Passenger Train.

 The Grade II-listed Edwardian Lyceum Theatre is in the centre of Crewe.
 It was built in 1911 and shows drama, ballet, opera, music, comedy and pantomime.
 The theatre was originally located on Heath Street from 1882.
 The Axis Arts Centre is on the Manchester Metropolitan University (MMU) campus in Crewe.
 It relocated from the university's Alsager Campus when it closed.
 The centre has a programme of touring new performance and visual art work.
 The Axis centre closed at the end of the spring 2019 season with the withdrawal of MMU from the Crewe campus.
 The Box on Pedley Street is the town's main local music venue.

 Both the Lyceum Theatre and the Axis Arts Centre feature galleries.
 The private Livingroom art gallery is on Prince Albert Street.
 The town's main library is on Prince Albert Square, opposite the Municipal Buildings.

 Crewe has six Anglican churches, three Methodist, one Roman Catholic (which has a weekly Mass in Polish) and two Baptist.

 There is a museum dedicated to Primitive Methodism in the nearby village of Englesea-Brook.

 The Jacobean mansion Crewe Hall is located to the east of the town near Crewe Green.
-It is a grade I listed building, built in 1615–36 for Sir Randolph Crewe.
+It is a grade I listed building, built in 1615–1636 for Sir Randolph Crewe.
 Today, it is used as a hotel, restaurant and health club.

-There is a multiplex Odeon cinema on Phoenix Leisure Park on the edge of the town centre, as well as a Mecca bingo hall.
+There is a multiplex Odeon cinema on Phoenix Leisure Park on the edge of the town centre, as well as a Mecca bingo hall and a tenpin bowling alley.